 There are multiple cathode electrode materials to choose from within the Li-ion technology space.
 Originally, the primary active component of the cathode was lithium cobalt oxide.
 Today, cobalt is frequently being substituted out with iron (LFP), nickel, manganese, and aluminum (NMC, NCA).
 Cathode materials require extremely high purity levels and must be almost entirely free of unwanted metal impurities, such as vanadium and sulfur.

 Most OneCharge batteries are built with LFP cells, where cathode durability is enhanced through the addition of a proprietary combination of nanoparticles.

 These battery cells are engineered with anode electrodes made of natural and artificial graphite powder that is heavily processed before being baked onto copper foil.
 Graphite is a crystalline solid with a grey-black color and a metallic sheen.
 Due to its electronic structure, it is highly conductive—a single crystal can reach 25,000 siemens per square centimeter (S/cm2).
-The reversible electrochemical capability is maintained over several thousands of cycles in OneCharge batteries with optimized anode electrodes that are extremely light, porous and durable.
-The graphite surface in the cells we use is fully compatible with the rest of our lithium ion battery chemistry—salts, solvents and binders.
+The reversible electrochemical capability is maintained over several thousand of cycles in OneCharge batteries with optimized anode electrodes that are extremely light, porous and durable.
+The graphite surface in the cells we use is fully compatible with the rest of our lithium-ion battery chemistry—salts, solvents and binders.

-Our cells are made with copper rolled annealed foil (RA-type), made from wrought Cu, which is generally used for high-energy, high-power applications such as drivetrains in electric vehicles (EVs) and industrial batteries.
+Our cells are made with copper-rolled annealed foil (RA-type), made from wrought Cu, which is generally used for high-energy, high-power applications such as drivetrains in electric vehicles (EVs) and industrial batteries.